camunda/camunda-8-js-sdk/README.md

 This is the official Camunda 8 JavaScript SDK.
 It is written in TypeScript and runs on Node.js.
 See details on why [this is not in a web browser](https://github.com/camunda/camunda-8-js-sdk/issues/79)).

-# What does "supported" mean?
+## What does "supported" mean?

 This is the official supported-by-Camunda Nodejs SDK for Camunda Platform 8.

 The Node.js SDK will not always support all features of Camunda Platform 8 immediately upon their release.
 Complete API coverage for a platform release will lag behind the platform release.

 Prioritisation of implementing features is influenced by customer demand.

+## Semantic versioning

+The SDK package tracks Camunda Platform 8 minor versioning.
+Feature releases to support current Platform minor version features result in a patch release of the SDK.

 ## Using the SDK in your project